 Being the genus of evergreen shrubs, Olearia produces the striking flowers that start with the letter O. Typically blooming in summer, the small daisy-like white, mauve, and pink flowers with a yellow centre capture the attention of all floraphiles.

-Hardiness Zone USDA zones 8-10 Botanical Name Contains 130 species, some common ones are Olearia x haastii, Olearia macrodonta, Olearia phlogopappa, Olearia axillaris Care Needs - Requires full sun to partial shade.
+| Botanical Name | Contains 130 species, some common ones are Olearia x haastii, Olearia macrodonta, Olearia phlogopappa, Olearia axillaris |

 Whenever I think of a unique cactus plant, the Orchid Cactus is one of the best shade perennials that comes to mind, with large and fragrant blooms in vibrant colours like red, pink, white, and yellow.
 These flowers that start with the letter O are a perfect addition to hanging baskets because of their spineless, cascading stems.